sbtrn-devil/crtk/docs/api.md

 }
 ```

-- Though they are "variables", do not change them, do not cache in other variables/object fields (`CRTN` is a partial exception to this point), and do not pass outside the coroutine, except for in ways they are officially intended for use.
+- Though they are "variables", do not change them, do not cache in other variables/object fields (`CRTN` is a partial exception to this point), and do not pass outside the coroutine, except for in ways they are officially intended to use.
 They are managed by the framework, and let them be.
 For the same reason, don't use them inside nested functions if you intend to use these functions as observers or asynchronous callbacks:

 ```js
 function *coroutine() {